There are days when being a modern dad can bring hope and discouragement almost side by side.

 “We’ve had stories of fathers being refused access to antenatal services with their partners,” says Neil McIntosh.
 “We see horrendous situations where a child is put in care because of a mum’s addiction issues, but they haven’t even considered placing them with dad.
 We need to work with social work to change that perception.”

-One of the proudest achievements of Us Together in its first year has been to support 11 fathers to take their children out of care and to take responsibility of looking after them on their own.
+One of the proudest achievements of the One Parent Families Scotland Father's Service is, within it's first year, being able to support 11 fathers to take their children out of care and to take responsibility of looking after them on their own.
 “That in monetary terms saves the local authority £50,000 per year per child,” points out McIntosh.

 And the benefit to each family is of course beyond anything that can be measured in monetary terms.
 “One dad said that before he met our children and fathers worker, he wouldn’t have said boo to a goose, he wouldn’t have come out with other people, he didn’t have the confidence to talk to anybody!
 He said his life began when he met our organisation!”

 In an ideal world, perhaps dads wouldn’t need their own groups, and services would be equally open to both mother and father.
 “But single fathers face additional barriers to single mothers in that they can become very isolated and they need opportunities to meet with other men in a similar situation,” says McIntosh.
-“So part of the work that we do at Us Together is to build up the confidence and self-esteem within the father to be able to access these services.
-That may mean that one of our team accompanies a dad to a service for the first few times until he’s confident to do it himself.”
+“So part of the work that we do is to build up the confidence and self-esteem within the father to be able to access these services."

 It’s certainly worked for Neil McDowall.
 Asked what the best thing is about being a dad, he is spoilt for choice: “I get to spend the time with Abigail and see her go through stages that a lot of dads don’t get to see!” he grins.
 “To be there when she’s saying her first words, or taking her first steps… Personally I always want to be there for my daughter, it doesn’t matter whether she’s two and a half, or turned sixteen or eighteen or forty.
 You love your child all the same, whether you’re a mum or a dad!”